bronwynbjorkman/bronwynbjorkman.github.io/_posts/2020-08-25-figuring-you-guys-out.markdown

 The argument that *you guys* is gendered is very straightforward: the noun *guys* is right there, and the noun *guys* is gender specific, therefore *you guys* is too.

 Now, if *you guys* is properly treated as a pronoun, it's less obvious that [gajz] is necessarily the noun.
-All the same, I think most *you guys* users would probably agree that it contains "guys" (compare "should of" and uncertainty about how to spell "use(d) to", which suggest that people don't see these as containing "have" or a past tense, respectively), the above-noted variant spelling "you guise" aside.
+All the same, I think most *you guys* users would probably agree that it contains "guys" (compare "should of" and uncertainty about how to spell "use(d) to", which suggest that people don't see these as containing "have" or a past tense, respectively)—the above-noted variant spelling "you guise" aside.

 But while the properties of a phrase are usually determined by the properties of the words inside that phrase, that isn't always the case.
 It can be false that I went anywhere but true that I went to sleep; no liquid receptacles need be overturned if I kick the bucket.